Best piano concertos of all time: 12 incredible works for piano and orchestra

 The piece ends with a final movement travelling through a series of unexpected key signatures to revisit the initial feisty atmosphere.
 It’s got everything you could wish for in a piano concerto.
 Certainly one of the most inventive, exciting, atmospheric, and to our ears, one of the greatest piano concertos.

-Chosen by editorial assistant Freya Parr
+Chosen by former digital editor and staff writer Freya Parr

 Saint-Saëns: Piano Concerto No. 2